 Add A Catchy Headline

-Add a catchy and attention-grabbing statement that summarises the main message of the flyer.
-It should be placed prominently on the flyer and be easy to read.
-So much so that it grabs the reader’s attention and entices them to read more.
+Add a catchy and attention-grabbing statement summarising the flyer’s main message.
+It should be placed prominently on the flyer and be easy to read, so much so that it grabs the reader’s attention and entices them to read more.

 Add A Subhead